Insurance and GIS

 The broker must ensure that Rights of Recourse and/or Subrogation against the organisers, packers, transporters and/or their agents are waived, which means that the insurers give up their legal right to sue these people/organisations in the event of claims caused by their negligence.

-4. Government Indemnity Scheme - What is it?
+4. Government Indemnity Scheme (GIS) - What is it?

 Any institution, museum, gallery or library to which the public has access is eligible for indemnity cover.
 These include national museums and galleries (government-funded bodies) and non-nationals (local authority and university funded bodies, National Trust properties and independent museums and institutions).